-Dubrovnik wealth was built on maritime trade, but it’s role in the Mediterranean was built on diplomacy.
+Dubrovnik's wealth was built on maritime trade, but its role in the Mediterranean was built on diplomacy.
 In the Middle Ages it became the only city-state in the Adriatic to rival Venice.
 Supported by its wealth and skilled diplomacy, the city achieved a remarkable level of development during the 15th and 16th centuries.

-Furthermore, Dubrovnik was one of the centres of the development of the Croatian language and literature, home to many notable poets, playwrights, painters, mathematicians, physicists and other scholars.
+Furthermore, Dubrovnik was one of the centers of the development of the Croatian language and literature, home to many notable poets, playwrights, painters, mathematicians, physicists, and other scholars.

 Dubrovnik was “discovered” early, in the 19th century by various travelers, who found retreat there.
 Today it is the shiniest jewel in the Croatian tourist crown.